pcsiszar/Shadowrun-5.5/Core/Errata.md

 #### Spirits

 Like with Sprites and Drones, you get bonus Minor Actions, which you can only use to Control the Spirit.
 You cannot spend more than 6 Minor Actions in a turn.

-Spirits add 4 Minor Actions to the summoner's Minor Action pool This is simply a buff to compensate for the fewer dice spirits get compared to Drones and Sprites
+Spirits add 3 Minor Actions to the summoner's Minor Action pool.

 #### Astral Projection